lucasahu/rock-paper-scissors/README.md

-# rock-paper-scissors
+# TOP Project: Rock Paper Scissors

-TOP Project: Rock Paper Scissors
+This is a rock paper scissors game app, built with basic html css and javascript.